[10 Steps] Smoking A Turkey in A Gas Smoker

 If you go for a fresh turkey, make sure you pick one that is under 15 pounds.
 This is due to food safety recommendations.
 If you cooking for a large group if it would be better to cook multiple turkeys than one large one.

-The turkey can spend too long in the danger zone and bacteria can grow.
+If you use a turkey over 15 pounds it can spend too long in the danger zone, and bacteria can grow.
 If you do want to cook a turkey over 15 pounds, you can try smoked spatchcocked turkey.
-This is where you flatten the turkey, this method helps cooks it faster.
+This is where you flatten the turkey, which helps cook it faster.

 Smoker

 You can cook a turkey on many different appliances.
-We have done a pellet smoker turkey, an electric smoker turkey, and one in our oven.
+We have done one in our pellet smoker, one in our electric smoker, and one in our oven.
 For this recipe, we are using our gas smoker.
 You can also use a gas grill and implement the charcoal snake method.
 We have included that recipe at the end of the page.

 Brine Ingredients.